-In the paper published on July 4, titled “Suppression of insulin feedback enhances the efficacy of PI3K inhibitors,” a team led by Dr. Lewis C. Cantley discussed “why targeting the insulin-activating enzyme PI3K ( Phosphatidylinositol-3 kinase, PI3K mutations are associated with multiple cancers )'s anti-cancer drugs did not achieve the expected effect."
-At the same time, the study proposed a feasible strategy that may improve the anti-cancer potential of such therapies. |
+In the paper published on July 4, titled "Suppression of insulin feedback enhances the efficacy of PI3K inhibitors," a team led by Dr. Lewis C. Cantley discussed why targeting the insulin-activating enzyme PI3K ( Phosphatidylinositol-3 kinase (PI3K) mutations are associated with various cancers. ) anti-cancer drugs have not achieved the expected effect."
+At the same time, the study proposes a feasible strategy that is expected to enhance the anti-cancer potential of such therapies. |

 The R&D dilemma of targeting PI3K |

-Frequent PI3K mutations make the gene an attractive target for cancer drugs.
-More than 20 therapies that inhibit the PI3K enzyme have entered clinical trials, but so far the results have been disappointing.
-Some patients taking these drugs have experienced excessively high blood sugar levels, or hyperglycemia.
-This is usually temporary, as the pancreas is able to lower blood sugar by producing more insulin, but in some patients, blood sugar never returns to normal and the drug has to be stopped. |
+The frequent occurrence of PI3K mutations makes this gene an attractive target for cancer drugs.
+Currently, more than 20 therapies that inhibit the PI3K enzyme are in clinical trials, but the results so far have been disappointing.
+Some patients taking these drugs experience excessively high blood sugar levels, or hyperglycemia.
+While this condition is usually temporary because the pancreas is able to lower blood sugar by producing more insulin, some patients' blood sugar levels never return to normal, and they have to stop taking the medication. |

-"In theory, if we shut down the PI3K pathway that promotes cancer cell growth, we should see clinical responses to this class of drugs in patients, but the results were not what we expected," said Benjamin D. Hopkins, Ph.D., the paper's first author. |
+"In theory, if we shut down the PI3K pathway, which promotes cancer cell growth, we should see clinical responses to these drugs," said Benjamin D. Hopkins, Ph.D., the paper's first author.
+"But the results haven't been what we expected." |

-Increased insulin levels are to blame |
+Elevated insulin levels are to blame |

 So, what exactly is the problem?
 In this study, Dr. Hopkins and his colleagues found that elevated insulin levels reactivated PI3K in pancreatic tumor-bearing mice treated with the PI3K inhibitor Buparlisib. . |

-The authors stated that It was the rebound rise in insulin that saved the tumor from death.
+The authors stated, It was this rebound rise in insulin that saved the tumor from death.
 Reactivation of PI3K in tumors renders PI3K inhibitors relatively ineffective. |

 ![]() |